 There is a ton of material available to support you as you walk through life with a child dealing with Autism.
 On the Autism Speaks website, there is even a dental toolkit featuring books for children, downloadable apps, videos and other materials you might find helpful in preparing your child for the dentist.

 In addition, there is a 34-page booklet that teaches how to practice good dental hygiene and prepare for future dental visits.

 Choose a Dentist You Trust

->

-> You may find that your dentist has more experience dealing with autistic children than you realized.
-Speak directly with your dentist to ascertain their knowledge and experience level.
-If you are still feeling uncomfortable or unsure, there are dentists that specialize in the care of special needs children.
-You could search your area to see what is available.
+You may find that your dentist has more experience dealing with autistic children than you realized.
+Speak directly with Dr. Davantzis to ascertain their knowledge and experience level, working with our office to see why choosing Northern Plaza Dental Care is the best for your family.

->

-> Many dentists are learning about these needs and receiving the training necessary to handle kids with many types of difficulties.
+Many dentists are learning about these needs and receiving the training necessary to handle kids with many types of difficulties.
 Mainly, they work at reducing the stress level so that children feel comfortable at their office and in their homes.